Neutral / cushion / high arch

 The Puma Faas 600 S v2 has a regular running shoe length.
 It follows the standard measurements to which runners are accustomed.
 Its heel and forefoot has a medium width, whereas the mid-foot has a medium-to-narrow width.
 It accommodates the runner who has a medium-sized foot.

 The EverTrack+ is an outsole compound that is durable and reliable in terms of delivering protection against wear and tearing.
 It’s found in critical areas of the external sole unit, so as to protect it from abrasion and potential damage.
+This material has also been used in some best-selling Puma running shoes.

 Flex grooves are placed in the forefoot section.
 They allow the foot to move more naturally through the gait cycle and cause the toe-offs to be more in tune with how the foot performs.